blaylockbk/Herbie/docs/v2/migration-guide.rst

    .. grid-item-card:: v1

       Source checking was mostly implicit.
+File existence was checked when the Herbie object was created.

    .. grid-item-card:: v2

-      You can explicitly resolve sources:
+      Herbie only checks for file existence when you ask to retrieve data (i.e., using the inventory, download, or xarray methods).
+You may also explicitly resolve sources to inspect them yourself:

       .. code-block:: python

          # Default resolution
+         # Look for first available file
          H.resolve()

-         # Check a specific source
+         # Check existence at a specific source
          H.resolve("google")

          # Check all sources